 What Are Trichothecenes

 The trichothecenes may be large in number, but they are small amphipathic (polar and nonpolar portions) molecules that can easily move across cell membranes.
 They are sesquiterpenoid mycotoxins with a 12,13-epoxy-trichothec-9-ene skeleton.
 As mentioned, most have been isolate from Fusarium genus.
 They range from being slightly hydrophilic such as deoxynivalenol (DON) to moderately hydrophobic such as HT-2 and T-2. and include T-2 toxin(T-2), HT-2 toxin (HT-2), deoxynivalenol (DON), Diacetoxyscirpenol (DAS), Fusarenone-X (FUS-X), Nivalenol (NIV), diacetylnivalenol (DAS) and neosolaniol.
 Mycotoxins of the Fusarium species are generally of two types: (1) the nonestrogenic trichothecenes such as DON, NIV, T-2, and DAS; (2) the mycoestrogens, including ZEA or ZEN .
 Zearalenone is a nonsteroidal, estrogenic mycotoxin and has been shown to be able to bind competitively to estrogen receptors.
 It is known as a serious endrocrine disruptor.
-The black mold Stachybotrys chartarum is also known to produce trichothecenes such as Satratoxin-G (SG).
+The black mold Stachybotrys chartarum is also known to produce trichothecenes such as Satratoxin-G (SG) and T-2.

 The genus Fusarium is common in soil, marine and river environments as well as on plants all over the world.
 F. species are some of the most problematic molds known in the northern temperate regions of the world.
 They are responsible for many plant diseases and they can produce potent mycotoxins.
 Fusarium mycotoxins are commonly found on grains.
 Besides ingestion, Fusarium mycotoxins can also gain access to the body by inhalation.
 The most important Fusarium food mycotoxins are the families of trichothecenes, and fumonisins.